+Metroid: Zero Mission is not the same game as Metroid.
 Kingdom Hearts Re: Chain of Memories is not the same game as Kingdom Hearts: Chain of Memories.
-Mario & Luigi: Superstar Saga for the 3DS is not the same game as Mario & Luigi: Superstar Saga for the Game Boy Advance.
 Bluepoint’s Demon’s Souls is not the same game as FromSoftware’s Demon’s Souls.
 Despite the clarifications of the previous two sections, I’ve said those things before, and I’ll likely say them all again.
 They may be similar creations, but they do not share identity as the exact same artwork.
 To me, it does not seem that the details which constitute the experience of the games in question are sufficiently present in their paired examples, because I do not perceive those three remasters or remakes to be good-faith and credibly successful efforts to preserve with minimal alteration the salient mechanics, sounds, and artstyle of the works.
 Unsatisfying?
 Possibly, but in accordance with the definitions I’m using, I am open to being convinced that I am wrong about any of these determinations.
 Clearly, I have not settled any arguments here today; what I am advancing is a set of subjective guidelines that people can use to make such decisions for themselves, and to advance such arguments.

 And at any rate, although those particular remasters and remakes seem to me to fall short of the standard I’ve proposed, it must be granted by everyone that there is a range of acceptable variations which do not cause the drawing of that kind of hard distinction.

 Most would agree that nearly all possible combinations of graphics settings and nearly all official update versions of a game qualify for status as being the game itself, and I feel that should be obvious enough to cause the most staunch of originalists some pause.
-Moreover, straightforward ports to new platforms and new engines, as well as nearly all official regional variants or ‘localizations,’ typically fulfill this requirement as well; such ports of a game are sort of like different editions or translations of a novel.
+A game can perhaps be considered to be in a prolonged state of public development as official updates and expansions continue to roll out.
+Moreover, straightforward ports to comparable or more powerful platforms and engines, as well as nearly all official regional variants or ‘localizations,’ typically fulfill this requirement as well; such ports of a game are sort of like different editions or translations of a novel.
 And finally, and this is where things get a little ‘wild’ for the purists, sometimes subtle remasters, volunteer translations of works without official localization, emulated versions with or without CRT filters for older titles and with or without hardware upscaling for 3D titles, and even games with subdued community mods that target technical details like an increased frame rate—qualify as equivalent experiences too.

 How about some more examples?
 Have a look at the Zelda series.
-Nintendo’s remasters of Wind Waker, Twilight Princess, and Skyward Sword qualify for me as presentations of the games themselves.
-Their remaster (or remake) of Link’s Awakening, on the other hand, does not.
-Along the same lines, even if I don’t like some of the changes involved, I nevertheless feel compelled to admit that Dark Souls Remastered absolutely remains Dark Souls.
+Nintendo’s recent remaster (or remake) of Link’s Awakening for the Switch does not count for me as exactly the same game as Link’s Awakening.
+Yet their remasters of Wind Waker, Twilight Princess, and Skyward Sword do qualify for me as presentations of the games themselves.
+Along the same lines, even if I don’t like most of the changes involved, I nevertheless feel compelled to admit that Dark Souls Remastered absolutely remains Dark Souls.

 I provide this criterion here so that people may, if they so desire, choose to employ it when deciding for themselves about particular works.
 But even in cases that seem straightforward to most people, there will never be unanimous agreement.
+As I said earlier, salience will vary from person to person.
 It is better to accept this than to fight it.
 It is better to recognize this state of affairs than to pretend that one’s statements about this topic are objective.
 As when arguing the definitions of genres, the quest to establish unquestionable objectivity is a futile one which can and will draw people into ceaseless debates.

 And speaking of debates, the content of this section should not be construed as saying there can be no preferences or questions of priority among versions, even if the standards presented here would consider them to share identity as essentially one and the same work.
 For instance, even though I maintain that Dark Souls Remastered counts as being Dark Souls itself, I personally have a strong preference for many textures, all lighting, and all fire effects in the ‘Prepare to Die’ edition.
 And similarly, though I consider them all to be ‘legitimate’ versions that share identity with the excellent films to which each of them correspond—I will always actively discourage first-time viewers from selecting the theatrical cut of Blade Runner, the director’s cut of Donnie Darko, or the Redux cut of Apocalypse Now.
 Legitimate or not, I still consider them to be inferior experiences of those works.
 While a good-faith effort has been made to preserve with minimal alteration the salient details of these works, the relative success of such attempts is arguable.

-On the subject of “first-time viewers,” it may reasonably be asked how a person should in general determine which version of a thing to start with.
-Well, first I’d say that there’s typically no significant harm in simply starting by playing, watching, or reading whichever version is ready-to-hand (and then only investigating further if interested or better informed).
-But if you want to know my personal policy, it’s this: except in situations where I believe the original or all early versions to be damaged or lost, I always prioritize direct ports or prints and credible originals for my first experience of a work—initially avoiding all remasters, remakes, reimaginings, and re-edits if possible.
+Now, on the subject of “first-time viewers,” it may reasonably be asked how a person should in general determine which version of a thing to start with.
+Well, first I’d say that there’s typically no significant harm for most people in simply starting by playing, watching, or reading whichever version is ready-to-hand (and then only investigating further if interested or better informed).
+But if you want to know my personal policy, it’s this: except in situations where I believe the original or all early versions to be damaged or lost, I always prioritize credible originals and direct ports or prints for my first experience of a work—initially avoiding all remasters, remakes, reimaginings, and re-edits if possible.
 Yet, as the foregoing example of Blade Runner, whose theatrical cut may actually be its worst version, clearly demonstrates, a person may still fail at making a good first choice by following this policy; this too is a rule of thumb, not a law.
 I nevertheless feel such a policy offers the most favorable probability of actually experiencing any given notable, influential, or culturally relevant work one sets out to experience.

 That reminds me: back on track discussing the identity of a game, some will surely say that the line I’m drawing is merely the distinction between a remaster and a remake, but again things are not that simple.
 For instance, the Crash Bandicoot N. Sane Trilogy and Spyro Reignited Trilogy, which I feel are clearly distinct works from the originals due to dramatic aesthetic differences—with new voice acting, new animations, new models, new textures, new enemy and NPC designs, and sometimes new areas—are marketed and broadly construed as remasters, not remakes, due to the overlaps in narrative, level design, and mechanics.